Essay 1 of 3·March 2026·12 min read

 I've been thinking about this a lot recently as I try to wrap my mind around the age of AI.
 Not because I'm a gold rush historian, but because I run a company and I recognize the feelings many of us share.
 Fear.
 Excitement.
 Disbelief.
 Astonishment.
 Incredulity.
 That something foundational is happening.

 The ground under your feet is different than it was two years ago.
 Heck, even two months ago.
-And the most natural human response to that kind of shift is to stand still and wait for clarity.
+And the most natural human response to that kind of shift is to stand still and wait for clarity, to tell yourself you'll adopt AI when the technology matures, when it's less risky, when everyone else has figured it out first.

 I think that's the wrong move.
 It was the wrong move in 1848, and it's the wrong move now.